sendgrid/docs/source/Integrate/Tutorials/Zapier/sending_for_postgre_sql_row_matches.md

 navigation:
   show: true
 ---
-#Sending SendGrid emails for new PostgreSQL custom query row matches

 If you want to send emails automatically through SendGrid when new custom PostgreSQL rows are created, you can do that using [Zapier](http://zapier.com).